przemek83/order-cache/README.md

 - [License](#license)

 ## About project
-Financial orders cache with option to add, remove and match orders quickly.
+Financial orders cache with the option to add, remove and match orders quickly.

 ## Problem description
-Create orders cache getting orders on input and having following operations available in public interface:
+Create an order cache with orders on input and the following operations available in the public interface:
 - `addOrder` having Order object as param and adding it to cache,
-- `cancelOrder` having order id as param and cancelling order with given id,
+- `cancelOrder` having an order id as param and canceling an order with the given id,
-- `cancelOrdersForUser` having user id as param and cancelling all orders from given user,
+- `cancelOrdersForUser` having user id as param and canceling all orders from given user,
-- `cancelOrdersForSecIdWithMinimumQty` having security id and minimum quantity, fulfilling cancelation for given security if there is quantity threshold reached,
+- `cancelOrdersForSecIdWithMinimumQty` having security id and minimum quantity, fulfilling cancellation for given security if there is quantity threshold reached,
 - `getMatchingSizeForSecurity` having security id as param and returning matched (buy to sell or sell to buy) quantity,
 - `getAllOrders` returning vector of orders.

-Solution needed to be very fast.
+The solution needed to be very fast.

-Application initially was created as solution for interview assignment.
-After some extensions, cleaning and removal of not needed code I've decided to publish it.
-Solution did not pass, minimal feedback stated that it is too complex.
+The application was initially a solution for an interview assignment.
+After some extensions, cleaning and removal of not-needed code, I've decided to publish it.
+Solution did not pass, minimal feedback stated that it was too complex.
 Still I had a lot of fun doing it, especially profiling and gradually improving performance :)

 **Input**:
-Aplication expects orders as input, one per line.
+Application expects orders as input, one per line.
 Order contains:
 | field | description | restrictions |
 | --- | --- | --- |
 | id | order id | not empty |